 Gloved hand turns a wrench on the discharge pipe, removing it from the T&P valve.

-Remove discharge pipe from T&P valve by turning it counterclockwise. © HomeTips
+Remove discharge pipe from T&P valve by turning it COUNTERCLOCKWISE (as seen from the pipe). © HomeTips

 5 Unscrew the old T&P valve from the water heater after you’ve unscrewed the discharge pipe from it.
 Turn it counterclockwise, using a wrench.
 Note: Slide a pipe over the wrench’s handle if you need more leverage to break it free.
 If hot water begins to pour out, screw the valve back in and drain more water from the tank.